NanoAdblocker/NanoCore2/notes/privacy_policy.md

 ### Modification to the Policy

-We reserve the right to modify this privacy policy at any time, with or without notice.
+The Policy may be modified at any time, with or without notice.